Shingles vaccine

 Who's most at risk of shingles?

-People tend to get shingles more often when their immune system isn't working so well, this happens as we get older, especially over the age of 70.
-And the older you are, the worse it can be.
-The shingles rash can be extremely painful, such that sufferers can't even bear the feeling of their clothes touching the affected skin.
+People tend to get shingles more often when their immune system isn't working so well, this happens as we get older.
+Shingles is more common and more severe the older you are.

-The pain of shingles can also continue long after the rash has disappeared, even for many years.
-This lingering pain is called postherpetic neuralgia (PHN) and this is very difficult.
+The pain of shingles can continue for some time after the rash has disappeared, even for many years.
+This pain is called postherpetic neuralgia (PHN) which is a particularly unpleasant condition with severe burning, throbbing or stabbing nerve pain.

 Read more about the complications of shingles.